Once-genteel Caracas plaza is ground zero for protests

 Some residents of buildings around the plaza have been yelling abuse and dropping bottles on soldiers, or providing food and a hideout for students.

-'Chavista' supporters in the neighbourhood have kept a low profile.
+'Chavista' supporters in the neighborhood have kept a low profile.
 Some elderly residents have had to move out due to the noise and suffocating smoke.

 The protesters bristle at the Maduro government's mockery of them as "little rich kids" and "mama's boys."